aliyun/terraform-provider-alicloud/website/docs/d/bp_studio_applications.html.markdown

 # alicloud\_bp\_studio\_applications

-This data source provides the Cloud Architect Design Tools Applications of the current Alibaba Cloud user.
+This data source provides the Cloud Architect Design Tools (BPStudio) Applications of the current Alibaba Cloud user.

 -> **NOTE:** Available in v1.192.0+.